Updating WordPress is essential to keeping your site functional and secure, but updates can interfere with customizations or even break your site.

 Speaking of remote backup solutions, that’s the only type we recommend.
 There’s little point in backing up to your server if some kind of fatal error destroys both your site and its backup(s).
 If you’re a Dropbox fan, check out our recommended compatible backup solutions.

-There are plenty of other solutions – both free and premium – and we’ve featured the most popular here.
+There are plenty of other backup solutions – both free and premium – and we’ve featured the best ones here.
 And in the interests of completeness, if you feel the need to carry out a manual backup at any time, the WordPress Codex has you covered.

 2. Use WP Safe Updates to Test Plugin Updates